-Successive UK governments have passed acts of parliament intended to protect species and their habitats in order that future generations may continue to enjoy our countryside.
+Successive UK governments have passed acts of parliament intended to protect species and their habitats so that future generations may continue to enjoy our countryside and its wildlife.
 The most commonly referenced of these being the Wildlife and Countryside Act 1981 and The Conservation of Habitats and Species Regulations 2017.

 The legislation is the key driver for ecological consultancy work.

 What Is the Legislation For?

 The legislation protects around 50 vertebrates and 70 invertebrates to various levels depending on their individual rarity.
 The offences include;